euc-oss/euc-samples/UEM-Samples/Apps/Microsoft Office for Mac/README.md

 In this scenario, you'll want to follow the basic high level steps:

 1. Obtain the full Office installer from Office.com (or [macadmins.software](https://macadmins.software))
-2. Parse the installer with the VMware AirWatch Admin Assistant to generate metadata.plist
+2. Parse the installer with the AirWatch Admin Assistant to generate metadata.plist
 3. Upload both the installer and plist into Workspace ONE UEM
 4. Assign the installel